-Greek literature from the classical period, including such authors as Xenophon, Hesiod, Herodotus, and Pindar.
-Prerequisite: GRK 202 or permission of the professor.
+GRK 301 (3) Readings in Greek Literature I-Readings in Greek literature from the classical period, including such authors as Xenophon, Hesiod, Herodotus, and Pindar.
+Pre-requisite: GRK 202 or permission of the professor.

 GRK 302 (3) Readings in Greek Literature II-A comprehensive reading of classical Greek literature in such authors as Plato, Aristotle, and Philo.
 Pre-requisite: GRK 301 or permission of the professor.